1027victor/3d_ot/docs/source/Installation.rst

 Hardware requirements
 ~~~~~~~~~~~~~~~~~~~~~

-``scAGDE`` package requires only a standard computer with enough RAM to support the in-memory operations.
+``lib_3d_OT`` package requires only a standard computer with enough RAM to support the in-memory operations.

 Software requirements
 ~~~~~~~~~~~~~~~~~~~~~